BisanzLab/LabGuides/GettingStarted.md

 ### Preferred tools:
 - [ ] Manuscript Writing: Google Docs or Microsoft Word
 - [ ] Reference Tracking: Paperpile
-- [ ] Data Analysis: R Studio using Markdown documents (if you don’t know what these are, I will teach you!)
+- [ ] Data Analysis: R Studio using Markdown documents (if you don’t know what these are, I will teach you!) or GraphPad Prism
 - [ ] Figure Generation: R and Adobe Illustrator
 - [ ] Presentations: PowerPoint or Keynote
 - [ ] Poster Generation: Adobe InDesign